-Good, clear writing is a game changer when it comes to staff motivation and yet so many employees are bombarded with emails and other missives that cause unnecessary confusion and befuddlement.
+Good, clear writing is a game changer when it comes to staff motivation and yet so many employees are bombarded with emails and other missives that cause unnecessary confusion.

 But staying quiet creates bewilderment which, if allowed to continue, can affect staff enthusiasm.